EngineerTheWay/portfolio/src/content/projects/power-automate-workflows.md

 <br>

-## Student Status & Administrative Actions Automation
+## Administrative Actions SharePoint Automation

-**Problem**
+### Problem
-Multiple SharePoint lists tracked students who were undergoing administrative review or being removed from training for academic, disciplinary, or emergency reasons.
+Multiple SharePoint lists tracked students undergoing administrative review or being removed from training for academic, disciplinary, or emergency reasons.
 These processes were disconnected and required:

 - Manually recreating entries in a second list after decisions were made
 - Re-entering the same data multiple times
 - Tracking follow-up tasks in spreadsheets or email chains
-- Sharing updates through emailed Excel files that became outdated instantly
+- Sharing updates through emailed Excel files that became outdated immediately

 This created real risk: students could be mis-tracked, steps could be missed, and leadership lacked visibility.

-**Solution**
+### Solution
 I standardized both SharePoint lists and built an automated workflow that connected the entire review → status change pipeline:

 - When a decision was recorded, the automation:
   - Archived the review record
-  - Automatically generated a new “not in training” record with the correct details
+  - Generated a new “not in training” record with the correct details
 - Created a checklist of all required follow-up actions (emails, system updates, coordination steps)
-- Sent Teams messages + email receipts to the responsible teams each time a required step was completed
+- Sent automated Teams messages + email receipts to the responsible teams each time a required step was completed
-- Allowed staff and leadership to view all student statuses directly in SharePoint, in real time
+- Enabled staff and leadership to view all student statuses directly in SharePoint, in real time
 - Eliminated the need for emailed spreadsheets entirely

-**Impact**
+### Impact
-- Reached **100% compliance** in tracking students temporarily removed from training
+- Achieved **100% compliance** in tracking students removed from training
 - Prevented lost cases and ensured every required action was completed
 - Reduced administrative workload by eliminating duplicate data entry
-- Gave instructors, managers, and senior leaders real-time visibility
+- Improved oversight for instructors, managers, and senior leaders
 - Removed reliance on manual Excel trackers

-> **Tools:** Power Automate, SharePoint, Microsoft Planner, Microsoft Teams, Outlook
+> **Tools:** Power Automate, SharePoint, Microsoft Planner, Microsoft Teams

 <br>